kreismit/ECE4960/labs.md

 ![Screenshot of Plotter Data](Lab6/Images/Screenshot_2020-10-18_21-27-07.png) Figure 15.
 Ground-truth (green) and odometry (red) data from simulated robot.

-When I drove very fast (linear 6, angular 3), the pose estimate drifted less *per distance traveled.* But the *rate* of drift appears to vary only with time.
+When I drove very fast (linear 6, angular 3), the pose estimate drifted less *per distance traveled.* But the *rate* of drift appears constant with time.

 See all my results and code [here on GitHub](https://github.com/kreismit/ECE4960/tree/master/Lab6).
+The `Data.ods` spreadsheet contains many commented PID tuning graphs.
 Also see additional things I learned and notes in the [Other Lessons Learned](https://github.com/kreismit/ECE4960/tree/master/Notes/OtherLessonsLearned.md) page.
 I spent a lot of this lab's time trying to relay commands and data successfully over Bluetooth, so I added a "Bluetooth" section which explains the setup, what I learned about the `asyncio` library, and so on.

 <h1 id="L7">Lab 7</h1>